 How to use herbs at home

 Anyone who's into living more simply and naturally has probably looked into using herbs as an alternative to everything from over-the-counter medicines to commercial skin care products.
-But you don't have to be a full on medicine woman to use herbs; in fact, almost everyone uses herbs on a daily basis, whether for tea or cooking or cleansing, even if they are unaware of the fact!
+But you don't have to be Dr. Quinn, medicine woman in order for herbs to enhance your life; in fact, almost everyone uses herbs on a daily basis, whether for tea or cooking or cleansing, even if they are unaware of it!
 If you'd like to know more about how to prepare herbs at home to take maximum advantage of the benefits of Mother Nature's pharmacopeia, just read on.

 Add a overflowing teaspoon of dried or chopped fresh herbs to a cup/jug and add boiling water until it reaches the top.
 Cover with a saucer and leave to infuse for 10 minutes before straining out the herb matter.
-Add the cooled liquid at the relevant stage of your recipe.
+Add the cooled liquid instead of water at the relevant stage of your recipe, whether you're making tea or cocktails or savory gravies.
 If you are making larger quantities of infusions, add one overflowing teaspoon of herbs for every cup of water.

-Another way to get water-based herbal extracts into your natural bath products is by using flower waters, or hydrolats.
+Get water-based herbal extracts into your natural bath products is by using flower waters, or hydrosols.
 These are the byproducts of the steam distillation of essential oils and are very easy to use.
 Lavender, orange flower, and rosewater are the most common.
-They make great skin fresheners in their own right and retain the properties of the essential oils from which the hey are made.
+They make great skin fresheners in their own right and retain the properties of the essential oils from which they are made.
+You can buy hydrosols online or at your local health food stores and use as toner - we use lavender hydrosol in our fabulous, cooling facial toner!

 Basic herbal properties